iVP-GmbH/iVP-gitbook/home/ivp-planning/user-interface/coordinate-system.md

 ## Adjusting the reference point:

-The reference point can be changed through a menu which can be opened by clicking on the corresponding icon in the [toolbar of the 2D-panel](the-2d-panel.md#the-toolbar-of-the-2d-panel).
+The reference point can be changed through a menu which can be opened by clicking on the corresponding icon in the [toolbar of the 2D View](the-2d-view.md#the-toolbar-of-the-2D View).

 ![](../../../.gitbook/assets/iVP_Planning_UserInterface_CoordinateSystem2.png)